gnustella-lab/Illegalcord/CONTRIBUTING.md

 > [!WARNING]
 > Skipping these steps may result in your plugin being rejected, even if it is technically correct.

-## Plugin Rules

-To keep Equicord stable, secure and maintainable, all plugins must follow these rules:
-1. No simple slash-command plugins (e.g. `/cat`).
-If applicable, create a [user-installable Discord app](https://discord.com/developers/docs/change-log#userinstallable-apps-preview) instead.
-2. No simple text replacement plugins (the built-in TextReplace plugin already covers this).
-3. No raw DOM manipulation — always use proper patches and React.
-4. No FakeDeafen or FakeMute functionality.
-5. No StereoMic-related plugins.
-6. No plugins that only hide or redesign UI elements (use CSS for that).
-This rule may be negotiable.
-7. No plugins that interact with specific third-party Discord bots (official Discord apps are allowed).
-8. No selfbots or API abuse (auto-replies, animated statuses, message pruning, Nitro snipers, etc.).
-9. No untrusted third-party APIs (well-known services like Google or GitHub are acceptable).
-10. No plugins that require users to provide their own API keys.
-11. Do not introduce new dependencies unless they are strictly necessary and well justified.

 ## Illegalcord Rules
 1. No Rules
 2. We made a fork not a plugin.